tim-schilling/deps/final/0018-technical-governance-6x.rst

 changes to the technical governance document.

-To see the list of technical teams and the process of adding new technical teams, please see the `django/dsf-working-groups repo`_.
+To see the list of technical teams and the process of adding new technical teams, please see the `django/dsf-working-groups GitHub repository`_.

 Interaction of the Steering Council and the Security Team